 How to change your SaaS pricing model

-- When it's been a long time.
+- It's been a while.
 This one goes without saying – if you haven't changed your prices since you launched, then you’ll probably need to catch up with your competition.

-- When customers don't negotiate.
+- Customers don't negotiate.
 If customers happily pay your prices without a murmur, you should probably raise those prices.
 If customers keep telling you what a great bargain they're getting, even more so.

-- When you’ve added new features.
+- You’ve added new features.
 If you’ve added new features to your offering, it's time to update the price to reflect that.
 Otherwise, you risk wasting the time and energy involved in developing those features.

-- When you give great ROI.
+- You can prove you give great ROI.
 If your offering provides an especially high level of value to your customers, then make sure you price it with that in mind.

-It's critical to avoid hitting existing customers with big price increases.
+Be gentle with existing customers when it comes to big price increases.
 Instead, consider offering legacy rates for a time in recognition of their early adoption, or raising your new rates gradually over time.

-You could also try testing new pricing models with a smaller segment of your existing customers, rather than everyone at the same time.
+If you're feeling extra cautious, you could try testing new pricing models with a smaller segment of your existing customers, rather than everyone at the same time.

 No matter which pricing approach you decide to take, always keep in mind your unique relationship with your customers and be guided by what makes the most sense for them.